Heritage Statements /Assessments of Significance Reports

 RDA Initial CALL OUT CHARGE is £130 + Travel depending on location.
 Call out includes looking at your enquiry/paperwork/basic research time.

-To begin with we carry out historical research and an assessment of significance on site survey of the building/s, external and internal, to assess the historic fabric and architectural features for their significance.
+After a site visit and basic research we carry out historical research and an impartial assessment of significance on site via a survey of the building/s, external and internal fabric, to assess the historic fabric and architectural features for their significance.
 We then can use a traffic light grading system of what is most important to retain, its condition, and also what is having a negative impact to the fabric and building/s.

-Our surveys can aid and inform you in the development of a scheme for sympathetic redevelopment or conservation repair/adaptation.
-We can then provide an Heritage Impact Assessment for the homeowner or developer, using data from our initial research and on site survey that may then involve some mitigation to regenerate and reuse an historic site complimenting what exists.
+OUR SURVEYS can aid and inform you in the development of a scheme for sympathetic redevelopment or conservation repair/adaptation.
+We can then at a later stage provide an Heritage Impact Assessment for the homeowner or developer, using data from our initial research and on site survey that may then involve some mitigation to regenerate and reuse an historic site complimenting what exists.

-“Where the significance is not obvious, appropriate expertise would need to be used, as the NPPF points out (paragraph 189).
+“Where the significance is not obvious, appropriate expertise would need to be used.
 Analysis would generally be undertaken by a suitably qualified specialist, expert in an appropriate branch of conservation, architectural history, garden history and/or archaeology, or, in more complex circumstances, group of specialists, who can describe significance in a way which is acceptable to the local planning authority and which therefore assists a successful application.”
 Ref HE Statements of Heritage Significance:Analysing Significance in Heritage Assets October 2019

 RDA is an IHBC FULL member